-The Use Case approach is intended to support various stakeholders (e.g., clinicians, payers, measure developers, researchers, and others) in applying the Diagnostic Process and Outcomes domain of the 2017 Framework.
-The Use Cases reflect high priority examples of diagnostic error within the Diagnostic Process and Outcomes domain, and include both global and granular solutions to overcome and prevent these errors.
+The use case approach is intended to support various stakeholders (e.g., clinicians, payers, measure developers, researchers, and others) in applying the Diagnostic Process and Outcomes domain of the 2017 Framework.
+The use cases reflect high priority examples of diagnostic error within the Diagnostic Process and Outcomes domain and include both global and granular solutions to overcome and prevent these errors.

-For background purposes, each Use Case describes the type of diagnostic error and its causal factors at the outset of the Use Case.
-The Use Cases then includes basic assumptions regarding the diagnostic error being described, key stakeholders who can help overcome and prevent the error, a summary of causal factors and diagnostic challenges, and various potential solutions within a table format.
-Each global solution includes a series of more granular solutions to support implementation of the broader solution by wide-ranging stakeholders.
+For background purposes, each use case describes the type of diagnostic error and its causal factors at the outset.
+The use cases then include basic assumptions regarding the diagnostic error being described, key stakeholders who can help overcome and prevent the error, a summary of causal factors and diagnostic challenges, and various potential solutions within a table format.
+Each global solution includes a series of more granular solutions to support implementation of the broader solution by wideranging stakeholders.

-The Use Cases also include snapshots of case exemplars to demonstrate how the specific solutions can be implemented in practice.
+The use cases also include snapshots of case exemplars to demonstrate how the specific solutions can be implemented in practice.
 The case exemplars range across settings and populations, and stakeholders can identify which case exemplar resonates most given their own unique circumstances and contexts.

-The Use Cases conclude with an overview of the impacts of the solutions on overall patient safety, and a section outlining measurement considerations.
+The use cases conclude with an overview of the impacts of the solutions on overall patient safety and a section outlining measurement considerations.
 The measurement considerations include potential approaches, possible measure concepts, and the rationale behind them.
+The goal of measuring performance is to help drive quality improvement and/or to hold clinicians and organizations accountable for reducing these types of diagnostic errors.
 Stakeholders can look to the measurement considerations section to aid in assessing the degree to which the solutions are being implemented and are facilitating a reduction in diagnostic error.